-Email, Internet and E-Safety Policy for Staff, Pupils, Parents and Governors (inclusive of Social Media Policy and Procedures)
+Online, Email, Internet and E-Safety Policy for Staff, Pupils, Parents and Governors (inclusive of Social Media Policy and Procedures)

-As part of the ICT program at Lowbrook, pupils are offered access to both Internet, email and VLE (Virtual Learning Environment) facilities.
+As part of the Education Technology and computing program at Lowbrook, pupils are offered access to both Internet, email and VLE (Virtual Learning Environment) facilities.
 We believe that the Internet offers a wonderful environment for children to learn and have fun.
-However, we are mindful of the harm that can be caused to children online, including cyber bullying, pornography and the threat of radicalisation.
-This policy is written in conjunction with Lowbrook Social Media Policy (Appendix 13).
+However, we are mindful of the harm that can be caused to children online, including cyber bullying, pornography and the threat of radicalization.
+This policy is written in conjunction with the Lowbrook Social Media Policy and the Academy's Virtual Learning Protocol and Agreement in response to the COVID-19 pandemic, the schools behaviour, anti-bullying and the schools Safeguarding Policy.
+(Appendix 13).